-With the right treatment approach and environment, teens with borderline personality disorder can successfully learn to regulate their overwhelming emotions, control self-destructive behavior, and lead a healthy life.
+With the right treatment approach, teens with borderline personality disorder can successfully learn to regulate their overwhelming emotions, control self-destructive behavior, and lead a healthy life.

 What is Borderline Personality Disorder in Teens?

 BPD is one of 10 personality disorders listed in the Diagnostic and Statistical Manual 5.
 The term “personality disorder” can be misleading and stigmatizing, as it suggests that someone is broken or inadequate.
 Rather, a personality disorder refers to a rigid and unhealthy pattern of thinking, functioning, and behaving in response to social and environmental stressors.

 People without BPD or other personality disorders may behave in similar ways from time to time.
 But they have the flexibility to react in different ways.
 A response pattern is termed “disordered” when it is persistent, inflexible, causes distress, and interferes with a person’s ability to function normally in daily life.